Kimberly’s MZL Non-Hodgkin’s Lymphoma Story

-Came back probably a week after that and he said that it still looked weird and he didn’t like the way it looked.
+Came back probably a week after that.
+He said that it still looked weird, and he didn’t like the way it looked.
 I was like, “This is getting better and better.”

-Then he said, pretty much he wants to order a bone marrow biopsy.
-You hear it and you automatically think of cancer.
+Then he said pretty much that he wants to order a bone marrow biopsy.
+You hear it, and you automatically think of cancer.
 That’s what I thought.

 You had the bone marrow biopsy on the spot

 It was the same day as my hematologist appointment.
 I came in that morning, and then he goes, “If you have time today, I can check my schedule, and we can get it done today.”

 I’m like, “Oh, okay.
 I might as well.”

 I worked a half hour away from the office, so I didn’t want to go to the office, go back to the doctor, go back to the office again.
 I was just like, “Yes, I’ll just hang out and get it done.”